Oakland Robbery Lawyer

 Morris Law Crafts a Strong Defense Strategy

-No matter what charges you face or how complex your case is, Seth Morris has the resources and experience to provide a compelling defense.
+No matter what charges you face or how complex your case is, our theft attorneys have the resources and experience to provide a compelling defense.
 One or more of the following defenses may be available to you:

 Failure to Prove Elements of Robbery

 You can only be convicted of robbery if the prosecutor proves all the elements of the crime have been met.
 This includes the use of fear or force.
 If you did not take any specific action to cause fear or force, your charges should be reduced or dismissed entirely.

 People make false accusations all the time, depending on their ulterior motives.
 Sometimes, an ex may be trying to get revenge.
 In others, the person who committed the crime may be trying to hide their own guilt.
 Your lawyer will thoroughly examine the details of your case to obtain the evidence needed to support your case.

 Often, the state will rely on witness statements or pretrial lineup identifications to make their case.
 But this often leads to mistaken identity when you meet the exact description of the suspect.
 Unless evidence proves you are guilty beyond a reasonable doubt, you should not be convicted of the robbery charges against you.

 The claim of right defense refers to the situations in which you had reasonable belief that the property you were taking belonged to you.
 This may be a valid defense whether you had a right to the property or were mistaken.